alipirani88/Comparative_Genomics/README.md

 You can find a folder named after your username/uniqname; for example if my uniqname is `apirani`, I will be working in `/scratch/micro612w21_class_root/micro612w21_class/apirani` This would be the directory that workshop attendees will be working from.

-***A read the doc website is available for this Github README pages that will display an index to its left for faster access to the workshop document.
-However, these pages will not be updated during the workshop hours.
+***A Read the Docs technical documentation is available for the workshop's README text that will display an index to its left for faster access.
+However, this website will not be updated during workshop hours.
 To access the website, use the link below***

 https://comparative-genomics.readthedocs.io/en/latest/index.html